krestomatio/container_builder/templated_contexts/rootfs-creator/README.md

 This container creates a rootfs.
-It has installed livemedia-creator in a Centos based image.
+It has installed livemedia-creator in a Centos 8 Stream minimal based image.
 An example [here](https://github.com/krestomatio/centos8-minimal)

 ## How rootfs can be generated using this container